RabbitBio/RabbitTClust/README.md

 # `RabbitTClust v.2.4.0`
 RabbitTClust is a fast and memory-efficient genome clustering tool based on sketch-based distance estimations.
 It enables processing of large-scale datasets by combining dimensionality reduction techniques with streaming and parallelization on modern multi-core platforms.
-RabbitTClust supports classical single-linkage hierarchical (clust-mst) and greedy incremental clustering (clust-greedy) algorithms for different scenarios.
+RabbitTClust supports classical single-linkage hierarchical (clust-mst), greedy incremental clustering (clust-greedy), and graph-based clustering (clust-leiden) algorithms for different scenarios.

 ## Installation
 `RabbitTClust v.2.4.0` can only support 64-bit Linux Systems.